-The Compliance & Telemetry tab displays whether FortiClient Telemetry is connected to FortiGate or EMS.
+The Compliance & Telemetry tab displays whether FortiClient Telemetry is connected to FortiGate and/or EMS.
 You can use the Compliance & Telemetry tab to manually connect FortiClient Telemetry to FortiGate or EMS and to disconnect FortiClient Telemetry from FortiGate or EMS.

-When FortiClient Telemetry is connected to FortiGate and endpoint control is enabled by the FortiGate administrator, the Compliance & Telemetry tab displays whether FortiClient and the endpoint are compliant with the FortiGate compliance rules and provides information about maintaining a compliant endpoint.
+When FortiClient Telemetry is connected to FortiGate and the FortiGate administrator has enabled endpoint control, the Compliance & Telemetry tab displays whether FortiClient and the endpoint are compliant with the FortiGate compliance rules and provides information about maintaining a compliant endpoint.